ssudevteam/keeper/README.md

 <img width="148" alt="Screenshot 2024-01-06 at 12 10 33 PM" src="https://github.com/ssudevteam/keeper/assets/18277544/b0dbf509-98ee-4f9a-b4f1-4790ac1d548c"> &nbsp; &nbsp;
 <img width="140" alt="Screenshot 2024-01-06 at 12 10 46 PM" src="https://github.com/ssudevteam/keeper/assets/18277544/64eb9bea-d7b0-40d7-9311-a2e9d29c79c8">  &nbsp;  &nbsp;
 <img width="146" alt="Screenshot 2024-01-06 at 12 10 21 PM" src="https://github.com/ssudevteam/keeper/assets/18277544/3489a074-84d1-47c6-aeda-06b2def82676">

-<sub>Screenshots on iOS</sub>
 </br></br>
-Keeper is an apicultural(Beekeeping) app that helps bees stay healthy during pollination season.
+Keeper is an apicultural(Beekeeping) app to manage the health of our important pollinators.
 It addresses a common challenge faced by growers: the loss of entire hives due to communication breakdowns within large organizations.
 Keeper provides teams with the ability to automatically generate work routes/schedules based on the company's most important daily tasks.
-It also allows easy reporting  of in-field metrics from a mobile app to facilite on-the-job coordination.
-We set out to create an app that focused on animal species and conservation efforts as our entry to the annual Sonoma State University Hackathon, where we came in 2nd overall!
+Our app focuses on animal species and conservation efforts as our entry to the annual Sonoma State University Hackathon, where we placed  2nd overall 🥈!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>